zenstruck/messenger-test/README.md

 Assertions and helpers for testing your `symfony/messenger` queues.

 This library provides a `TestTransport` that, by default, intercepts any messages sent to it.
 You can then inspect and assert against these messages.
+Sent messages are serialized and unserialized as an added check.

 The transport also allows for processing these *queued* messages.